-Cash flows within the boundary of a contract are those that relate directly to the fulfilment of the contract, including those for which the Group has discretion over the amount or timing.
-These include payments to (or on behalf of) policyholders, insurance acquisition cash flows and other costs that are incurred in fulfilling contracts.
+Cash flows within the boundary of a contract are those that relate directly to the fulfilment of the contract including those for which the Group has discretion over the amount or timing.
+These include payments to (o on behalf of) policyholders, insurance acquisition cash flows and other costs that are incurred in fulfilling contracts.
 Insurance acquisition cash flows and other costs that are incurred in fulfilling contracts comprise both direct costs and an allocation of fixed and variable overheads.
-Cash flows will be attributed to acquisition activities, other fulfilment activities and other activities at local entity level using activity-based costing techniques.
-Cash flows attributable to acquisition and other fulfilment activities will be allocated to groups of contracts using methods that are systematic and rational and will be consistently applied to all costs that have similar characteristics.
-The Group will generally allocate insurance acquisition cash flows to groups of contracts based on the total premiums for each group, claims handling costs based on the number of claims for each group.
+Cash flows will be attributed to acquisition activities, and other activities at local entity level using activity-based costs techniques.
+Cash flows attributable to acquisition and other fulfilment activities will be allocated to groups of the contract of the cash o risks adjustmens on noti-ministral risks will be determined to relines the complementation that their sortiup would require for bearing non-financial risk and its degree of risk aversion.
+They will be determined separately for the Life and Non-life contracts and allocated to groups of contracts based on an analysis of the risk profiles of the groups.
+They reflect the effects of the diversification benefits between entities, which will be determined use y fellect use tries of the action and a state of the action of the actio